Moscow, Laboratoria Art&Science Space

 On 14th of June 2011 the participants of the project along with invited experts took part in an interdisciplinary discussion.
 During the discussion scientists gave their comments on the ideas presented by the artists.
 After the discussion and in the process of implementation many projects underwent considerable changes.
 Some works were made solely by artists, and some – by creative collaborations of scientists and artists.
 Documentation of the discussion became a foundation for the key project of the exhibition – multichannel video installation, consisting of seven screens, where one can see the main episodes of the meeting between artists and scientists.

-Analysis of the experiment’s outcome allowed us to divide the art projects into three groups.
+The analysis of the experiment’s outcome allowed us to divide the art projects into three sections.

-The first consists of the works made by artists (Ira Korina, Valia Fetisov, Rosan Tavasiev), who applied approved schemes of scientific experiment and thus created special and relevant environments, which let them widen the existing scientific research.
+Section I consists of the works made by artists Ira Korina, Valia Fetisov and Rosan Tavasiev, who applied approved schemes of scientific experiment and thus created special and relevant environments, which let them widen the existing scientific research.

-The second group (Sergey Shutov, Natalia Zintsova, Maxim Ksuta) consists of ‘adventurous suggestions’ that don’t have an approved scientific relevance (first of all because of the all-embracing and paradoxical approach to the topic).
+Section II consists of ‘adventurous suggestions’ of the artists Sergey Shutov, Natalia Zintsova and Maxim Ksuta.
+These suggestions don’t have an approved scientific relevance (first of all because of the all-embracing and paradoxical approach to the topic).

-The third group (Andrey Kuzkin, Dmitry Teselkin, Yury Albert, Arkady Nasonov) presents the projects that criticize the mere possibility of interaction between artistic and scientific mentality, ascertain the invincibility of the medium barrier and the rupture between mainstream, scientific and cultural values.
+Section III presents the projects of Andrey Kuzkin, Dmitry Teselkin, Yury Albert and Arkady Nasonov that criticize the mere possibility of interaction between artistic and scientific mentality, ascertain the invincibility of the medium barrier and the rupture between mainstream, scientific and cultural values.